carb0nated/my-site/README.md

-# my-site
+# Fouad's Website
-Repo for my personal website
+This is the repository used for my website.